Which animal has cube-shaped poo? This one!

 - Wombats live in Australia, a country located in Oceania in the Southern Hemisphere.

-- There are three species of wombats in Australia: the Common wombat, the Northern hairy-nosed wombat, and the Southern hairy-nosed wombat.
+- There are three species of wombats in Australia: the common wombat (also called the bare-nosed wombat), the northern hairy-nosed wombat, and the southern hairy-nosed wombat.

 - Wombats are one of the world’s largest burrowing animals, at approximately 3 feet (1 meter) in length.